newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 # What does your partner do?
 About Stby employee: Marie de Vos

 How do you tell your friends what your partner does?
 Is this always a coherent story?
 Service design, design research, user experience, you probably won't get away with dropping these terms.
 In this article we interview Thijs de Boer, front-end developer at marktplaats.nl who's the partner of Marie de Vos, design researcher at Stby Amsterdam.
+See her Stby profile [here](http://www.stby.eu/2010/02/22/marie-de-vos/).

 ## How do you explain what Marie does for a living to friends in a pub?